Breaking the Cycle of Rural Poverty in Western New York

 in children’s self-confidence when engaged with The ROC's programming and experiences.

-in adult Participants whose goal was to improve their savings.
-Another 20% sustained their improvement.
+in adult Participants whose goal was to improve or maintain their savings.